BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

 \subsection{Latency and Performance Measurements}

-The computational performance of the new BART features was evaluated.
-In a setting with only a single compute node and a single thread, BARTs looping mode will typically be slower than normal/combined operation due to overhead such as repeated initialization.
-Hence, we first quantify the runtime overhead imposed by streaming/looping in this case.
+Computational performance of the new BART features was evaluated.
+With only a single thread on one compute node, looping will typically be slower than combined operation due to overhead such as repeated initialization.
+We first quantify this overhead imposed by streaming/looping.
 Furthermore, we measure the peak amount of memory which was simultaneously used by BART in the computer's main memory (resident set size).

 First, an md-array of complex random numbers \texttt{x} $\in\mathbb{C}^{n_r \times n_p \times n_s}$ is created, representing raw data from a Cartesian multi-slice MRI measurement for different matrix sizes $n_r,\, n_p$ with oversampling in readout direction $n_r = 2n_p$ and a varying number of slices $n_s$.
 An inverse 2D-FFT of every slice is then performed in three different ways (\cf \cref{fig:slicing}).
 First, with a regular BART command, resulting in combined processing of the data:

 Second, the 2D-FFT is sequentially performed on every slice using the loop options:

 Third, data is read by the looped \texttt{fft} command from a previously created text file using the stream protocol: